 If you have loved ones experiencing elder abuse, you can't always rely on them to tell you.
 It is important to pay attention and be aware whenever you spend time with them.
-Click here for some tips to help you spot elder abuse.
+Click here for answers to Frequently Asked Questions and some tips to help you spot elder abuse.

 Everyone.
 All citizens have a responsibility to protect those who cannot protect themselves.
 Wyoming state law, W.S.
-14-3-205 and 35-20-103, mandates that any person who suspects elder abuse, neglect, or exploitation is required by law to report it to the authorities.
-For more information on mandatory reporting visit the Wyoming Department of Family Services.
+35-20-103, mandates that any person who suspects elder abuse, neglect, or exploitation is required by law to report it to the authorities.
+Click here for more information on mandatory reporting.

 Report your concerns.
 Most cases of elder abuse go undetected.
 Additionally, don’t assume that the abuse has already been reported.
 You should report any and all suspected abuse in order to best protect the elder population.
 Keep in mind that by reporting potential abuse you are not required to prove that abuse is occurring, you are simply alerting authorities of the situation so that an investigation can be done.

 Report elder abuse to your local authorities, the Wyoming Department of Family Services, or contact the following hotlines:

 - For suspected elder mistreatment in the home call 1-800-475-3659 or (307) 777-3602.